 Movement is key to lasting health.
 Physical therapists are the most qualified provider to manage your movement system - a collection of systems that contribute to the act of moving from the sub-cellular to the total body level.
 I use a diagnostic process to determine the biologic, biomechanical, and psycho-social contributions to your painful condition.
 With you at the center of care, and through a dynamic and iterative process, I discover what is meaningful to you, determine what influences are blocking you from doing what is meaningful, and help you achieve your goals with compassion, empathy, education, coaching, advice, and movement-related interventions.
 Your time with me is a "DIY project" with me as the tutor.
 It is my hope that I can help you develop an appreciation that movement and exercise is safe, fun, and important for lasting health.
 I will teach you to "not get into your own way" when it comes to achieving your movement related goals and dreams.
 I hope you will permit me to be your steward to a healthy lifestyle that incorporates movement, exercise, and fitness.

-SPECIALTIES, CERTIFICATIONS, SPECIAL INTERESTS:
+SPECIALTIES, PUBLICATIONS, SPECIAL INTERESTS:

 - Author: Therapeutic Exercise: Moving Toward Function, 4e 2018